Biometris/statgenGWAS/cran-comments.md

-Release with some extra options and significantly decreased run time
+Release with some extra options, small bug fixes and significantly improved documentation
-* New options in main function runSingleTraitGWAS.
+* New options in plot functions.
-* Decreased run time for codeMarkers.
+* Small bug fixes.
+* Improved vignette and function documentation + extra examples.

 ## Test environments
-* local Windows 10 install, R 4.0.2
+* local Windows 10 install, R 4.1.0
 * Ubuntu (on github actions, devel and release)
 * macOS (on github actions, release)
 * R-hub (devel and release)